LeChiffr3/hot-hand-football/README.md

+---
+title: "Is there a 'hot-hand' effect in football ?"
+---

 Following a discussion with a friend, I wanted to check if the chances of winning a football (soccer) game improve when the team has won the two previous games.